trxcc/jax_offline_bbo/README.md

-# Offline BBO with JAX
+# Offline BBO with JAX & Hydra